Pedro24681/space-weather-case-study/README.md

 # NYC 311 Response Analysis

+Hello to whoever may see this.
 This project explores and analyzes data from NYC's 311 Service Requests.
-My goal is to practice loading, cleaning, analyzing, and visualizing real-world data using code.
+My goal is to put into practice loading, cleaning, analyzing, and visualizing real-world data using code based on everything I've learned through certifications for data analytics.

 ## Project Structure